sherlockblaze/blog/source/_posts/linux/how-linux-works/The-Big-Picture-Of-Linux.md

 **Users exist primarily to support permissions and boundaries.** Every user-space process has a user ***owner***, and processes are said to run as the owner.
 A user may terminate or modify the behavior of its own processes(within certain limits), but it cannot interfere with other users' processes.
 In addition, users may own files and choose whether they share them with other users.

 The most important user to know about is ***root***.
 The root user is an exception to the preceding rules because root may terminate and alter another user's processes and read any file on the local system.
-FOr this reason, root is known as the **superuser**.
+For this reason, root is known as the **superuser**.
 A person who can operate as root is said to have root access and is an administrator on a traditional Unix system.

 **Groups** are sets of users.
 The primary purpose of groups is to allow a user to share file access to other users in a group.